 Any new brand created is informed by, and feeds directly back into, what your business is trying to achieve.
 Which means the business will witness tangible results that accelerate growth.
 At Peek we don’t believe that branding should be a process that takes months to complete; we can create a new brand in as little as three weeks.

 Whether you are looking to launch a new brand, or revitalise an existing brand, Peek can help you achieve differentiation, clarity and purpose.

 Third sector branding

 I wanted to thank you for all your help with our recent re-branding.
 We’ve now got a slick new corporate identity which we can all be proud of, and which really does our firm justice.
 I was particularly impressed how much time and effort you took in understanding our business and the qualities that the new identity needed to convey.
-The finished product is both a work of art and a stroke of genius.Stephen Carter, Carter Perry Bailey
+The finished product is both a work of art and a stroke of genius.Stephen Carter, Partner, Carter Perry Bailey

 At this initial stage we establish your needs and gain a clear understanding of the objectives of the project.
 We then identify the project teams, roles and responsibilities.
 Which is then followed by us defining the process that you’d like to use to manage the project.
 Our proposal is submitted to meet your requirements and covers project scope, objectives, budget, deliverables and terms and conditions.